chillrx/rich/README.md

 # Rich App

-This project is a mobile app created for studying.
+This project is a mobile app created with the intent of learning something new.

 ## Usage